 By conducting a welding inspection, the different characteristics of a weld can be evaluated.
-Some of which can be related to the size of the weld while others are related to the presence of the welds’ discontinuities or weld defects.
+Some of these can be related to the size of the weld while others are related to the presence of the welds’ discontinuities or weld defects.

-What is Welding Inspection?
+What Is Welding Inspection?

-There are many reasons as to why welding inspection should be carried out.
+There are many reasons why welding inspection should be carried out.
 However, the most prominent reason is to ensure that the welds are of the quality that will allow them to carry out their performance to the max.

 One way through which you can know if a weld is correct is through its distribution between two surface materials.
 It must be equally distributed.

-The surface of the weld should not consist of any irregularities, bumps or porous holes (porosity).
+The surface of the weld should not consist of any irregularities, bumps, or porous holes (porosity).
 Porous holes usually indicate weakness.

 The joints must be tight.
 If not, then it points to a weld problem.

-If you are working on an item that contains liquid or gas, a leak is a sure and an obvious way to guess if there is any problem or not.
+If you are working on an item that contains liquid or gas, a leak is a sure and obvious way to guess if there is any problem or not.

 If the welds are not able to demonstrate the required strength, then that is also another way to determine if the weld is correct.

 1) Visual Inspection